 Sole shareholders running their own businesses should be especially careful.
 When you play the role of a shareholder, director, officer, and sole employee, the line between personal and corporate business may become blurred.
 Accordingly, to avoid personal liability, it is extremely important to follow all corporate procedures and keep proper records.

-If you are seeking advice regarding your corporate obligations, call 1-844-HOLBORN or email us and one of our business law attorneys will be happy to assist you.
+If you are seeking advice regarding your corporate obligations, call Holborn Law at 1-844-HOLBORN or email us and one of our business law attorneys will be happy to assist you.